TemporalLabsLLC-SOL/TemporalLabsLLC-YouTubeTranscriber/README.md

 TemporalLabsLLC YouTube Transcriber is an advanced tool designed to convert lists of YouTube videos into text data that can be further distilled for a generative AI pipeline.
 This functionality is crucial for creating insightful information and driving AI models with rich text data.

+Finishing up local portability testing now.
+Release will be on here VERY SOON.

 ## Video Guide

 There is a teaser demo on YouTube: